Subject Area: Humanities

 What will I study?

-Dispute Solving in the Legal System, Understanding Law Making, Aspects of Legal Liability, Homicide and Police Powers, Property Offences, and the Law of Tort.
+Dispute Solving in the Legal System, Understanding Law Making, Aspects of Legal Liability, Homicide and Police Powers, Employment Law, and the Law of Tort.

 The course provides access to a wide range of degree courses.
 Alternatively, students may opt to move into a career in business or a legal apprenticeship after the course.

 Historians believe that the earliest lawyers existed in the government of Ancient Greece.